imxrt-rs/imxrt-uart-log/README.md

 - `panic!()` handlers, and printing panic messages
 - Unambiguously detecting interrupts and faults

+## i.MX RT Compatibility

+This crate supports all of the same i.MX RT variants as the [`imxrt-hal`] crate.
+To see the supported i.MX RT variants, check the [HAL's feature support](https://github.com/imxrt-rs/imxrt-rs#hal) list.

+> :information_source: As of this writing, the HAL only supports one i.MX RT variant, the `"imxrt1062"`.
+For convenience, the `"imxrt1062"` feature is this crate's **default** feature.
+This default feature may change in future releases.

 ## Implementation

 The implementation blocks, buffering data into the UART transfer FIFO, until the final bytes are enqueued in the FIFO.
 The implementation logs data **in an interrupt free critical section**.
 Interrupts **will not** preempt logging.
 Logging may reduce the system's responsiveness.